RX-M/web-public/self-study/ckad-mod-4/ckad-mod-4-drill-answer.md

 &lt;p&gt;&lt;em&gt;Thank you for using nginx.&lt;/em&gt;&lt;/p&gt;
 &lt;/body&gt;
 &lt;/html&gt;

-$
 </code></pre>

 As another exercise, create a ClusterIP service called <code>other-svc</code> using <code>kubectl create</code> and use a label selector to associate it with the nginx-drill deployment created above.

-RX-M can provide more help with preparing for the CKAD exam in one of our CKAD bootcamps; we offer open enrollments and private engagements for teams or organizations.